By Rebecca LaChance PhD.

 At that point, start experimenting with those other programs/modes on your camera.
 I encourage you to stay with the five shots a day for five days at all hours.
 By the end of each five days you will have all the information you need to discern if that particular program/mode has some virtue for your personal photography.

 And it will be easily accessible to you because it is all in your notebook.

 Congratulations!
+You’ve completed Photography 101!
 You are well on your way to producing the photographs that you love and want to hang on your walls.